-Graduation Pins/Pictures
+Graduation Pins and Pictures

-The School of Nursing pin and composite pictures are ordered each year in the spring semester by the graduating class.
-Pins are not optional for students.
-To be pinned at the annual Graduate Recognition Ceremony held before graduation, a UAM School of Nursing pin is required.
-Students are required to pay for the Senior Pictures, regardless of obtaining a picture.
-If a student is not pictured, names will be included on the class picture.
+The UAM SON pin and composite pictures are ordered each year in the spring semester by the graduating class.
+Pin purchasing is not optional for students and the expense is the responsibility of the student.
+To be pinned at the annual Graduate Recognition Ceremony held before graduation, a UAM SON pin is required.
 Attendance at the Senior Recognition Ceremony is highly encouraged.
 All students will be listed on the Senior Recognition Ceremony program.